Money Confessional: Common Money Mistakes and How To Avoid Them, with J.D. Roth

 - J.D. shares the key to eliminating his debt in 39 months.

-- Why you should avoid looking for quick ways to get rick.
+- Why you should avoid looking for quick ways to get rich.

 - The current investment that is making J.D. nervous.